Essential Oil Soap Making Glossary

 An abrasive substance meant to remove dead skin cells and dirt and debris from the skin.

-The lowest possible temperature at which the vapors of a liquid will ignite if introduced to a source of ignition.
+The lowest possible temperature at which the vapors of a liquid will ignite into flame if introduced to a source of ignition.
 Flash points can be found on an ingredient’s SDS.

 A part of the saponification process that happens after the soap has been poured into the mold where is heats up and becomes more translucent in appearance.